danialramzan/FinanciallyFitGymApp/README.md

 -  **As a user, at the end of the month I want to receive a monthly bill that shows the total amount I owe based on my attendance records, making it easy to track my expenses.**

+-  **As a user, I want to be able to be able to save the state and information of all of my Gym Members to a file.**

+-  **As a user, I want to be able to be able to load the state and information of all of my Gym Members from a pre-saved file so I dont have to reenter it every time I launch the program.**